micheles/micheles.github.io/about.md

 ---
 layout: page
-title: About
+title: The OpenQuake Engine
 ---

-The OpenQuake Engine is a set of libraries, a software framework and a command line tool to compute seismic hazard and seismic risk of earthquakes on a global scale.
+The OpenQuake Engine is a set of libraries, a software framework and a command line tool to compute seismic hazard and seismic risk on a global scale.

 It is the main product of the GEM Foundation and was developed as an Open Source project with several contributors, starting from 2010.